Why Apply for an Electronic Money Institution License in Cyprus

 - Back Office: Sufficient back office support to handle administrative and operational tasks.

-- IT Specialist: Employment of an IT specialist to manage and secure the IT infrastructure.
+- IT Specialist: Employment of an IT specialist to manage and secure the company’s IT infrastructure.

 Not sure about the number of staff you need to employ for your PI/EMI project?
-Contact Legalaes experts to define the right personnel structure for your business model.
+Contact Legalaes experts for help in designing the correct personnel structure for your business model.

-For more detailed road map of the project and commercial offer – get in touch with our Fintech professional.
+For a more detailed roadmap of the process to apply for EMI authorization in Cyprus, get in touch with our fintech licensing professional.

 Documentation Preparation